alensiljak/gnucash-portfolio/tests/Tests.md

 With the configuration file, it is enough to run `pytest` anywhere in the project tree.
 It will read the configuration to find the tests directory and then run all the test files by convention (containing test_* or *_test).

+## Debugging

+Open a test module in vscode and click on Run Test or Debug Test above the test function.

 # Packages

 pytest package is required for executing unit tests.